NREL/HPC/docs/Documentation/Systems/Vermillion/running.md

 # Running on Vermilion

 Please see the [Modules](./modules.md) page for information about setting up your environment and loading modules.
-This page uses the environment at /nopt/nrel/apps/210929a/myenv.2110041605 as a placeholder as this environment is guaranteed to work, but if a newer environment and set of modules exists, it will be documented in the [Modules](./modules.md) page.
+This page uses the environment at /nopt/nrel/apps/210929a/myenv.2110041605 as a placeholder since this environment is guaranteed to work, but if a newer environment and set of modules exists, it will be documented in the [Modules](./modules.md) page.

 ## Partitions